What is American Hobby Horse?

 Are there any specific rules or regulations for participants?

-Riders must complete the entire course with their hobby horse and will incur four faults for every rail lowered during their time on course.
+Riders must complete the entire course with their hobby horse and will incur one fault for every rail knocked down during their time on course.
 Results will be based on the time in which the rider completes the course, with the fastest rider taking first place.
 The top eight places will be awarded ribbons for each division at the conclusion of competition.
 Participants should wear comfortable, athletic attire and running shoes or tennis shoes.

 How will placings be determined?

-The top twelve combinations for each class designation will have the opportunity to qualify for the championship competition on Saturday, July 22, and points will be kept and recorded as follows:
+The top eight combinations for each class designation will have the opportunity to qualify for the championship competition on Sunday, October 22, and points will be kept and recorded as follows:

 1st place = 10 points